-For the years ended December 31, 2022 and 2021, the Company accrued its remuneration to employees amounting to \$1,845 and \$3,818, respectively, and the remuneration to directors amounting to \$922 and \$1,909, respectively.
-The estimated amounts mentioned above are calculated based on the income before income tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles, and recognized them as operating expenses.
+The Company did not accrue any remuneration to employees and directors for the year ended December 31, 2023 as it incurred a net loss in 2023.
+For the year ended December 31, 2022, the Company accrued its remuneration to employees amounting to \$1,845, and the remuneration to directors amounting to \$922.
+The estimated amounts mentioned above are calculated based on the income before income tax, excluding the remuneration to employees and directors of the period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles, and recognized them as operating expenses.
 The difference between accrual and actual payment, if any, will be accounted for as change in accounting estimate and be recognized in profit or loss in the following year.
 Shares distributed to employees as employees' remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.

-The estimated remuneration to employees and directors for 2022 and 2021 were the same as the amount approved by the Board of Directors and were paid in cash.
+The estimated remuneration to employees and directors for 2022 was the same as the amount approved by the Board of Directors and were paid in cash.
 Related information is available at the Market Observation Post System website.

-(s) Non-operating income and loss
+(t) Non-operating income and loss